danielbvillanueva/Green-Living-Challenge-Tracker/README.md

 - **SDG 13: Climate Action**
   Motivates participation in activities like tree planting, energy conservation, and community cleanups to combat climate change.

-- **SDG 15: Life on Land**
-  Supports challenges focused on preserving biodiversity, preventing deforestation, and engaging in ecological restoration.

 - **SDG 17: Partnerships for the Goals**
   Facilitates collaboration among individuals and groups to collectively work towards achieving sustainability.